 You always have the option to install COREtec floors yourself.
 The angle tap locking system allows for easy, low-prep installation over most existing floors.
 Our handy how-to video and diagrams will help you get it just right.

 Transitions help put the finishing touches on any new floor project.
-Use the tips below for ensuring a successful installation or download this PDF on how to install our stair tread system like a pro.
+Use the tips below to ensure a successful installation or download this PDF on how to install our stair tread system like a pro.

 Quarter Round- this creates the finishing touches between the floor and baseboards.